Why build Virtual Reality when living

 The word fixation wasn’t enough of a clue for possibly being a psychology reference.
 I had no time for games, so I moved on and forgot about.

 I learned much later that it is something taught to aircraft pilots.
-Mike’s brother was becoming one at the time presented with the enigma.
+Mike’s brother was becoming one at the time he presented me with the enigma.
 That little context would have made finding the explanation quite simple even before searching the Internet for general topics was available.

 A practical version of it gets taught when learning to skate.
 If you focus on your feet, you’ll fall.
 Instead, focus on where you’re going.
 Keep your gaze on the horizon, at eye level.